ydirson/generals-familiar/README.md

 * download two army lists from [the One Page Rules Army Forge](https://army-forge.onepagerules.com/)
+* show both unit lists in a dense format suitable to fit completely on screen for most armies; direct link to armies' Army Forge page for convenience
 * display face to face the details of the selected unit from each army
 * specify armies to load using their ID (extracted from "share as link" in Army Forge).
 Some examples are provided in the landing